Linaro/lava/doc/v2/development.rst

    on master and this can become **much** more difficult when there are multiple commits on one local branch.
 It can become a **lot** of work to make the correct changes in the correct commit on a single branch.
+#.
+Fixes from comments or unit test failures in one review are **not**
+   acceptable as separate reviews, so don't be tempted to make another commit at the top of the branch.

 Therefore the recommentations are: